javascript:;

 Application process

 When applying for institutional care through Medicaid, applicants will need to show proof of income, resources (or assets), disability, U.S. citizenship or qualified alien status, and other health insurance.
 Individuals must also meet Transfer of Resources provisions.
-The Area Office on Aging will conduct the required level-of-care assessment (their phone number is 800.421.7277) to determine if nursing home placement is necessary.
-If not, they will provide alternative resources.

 How will this affect family members?